 Connect to AWS using the guided setup in Splunk Observability Cloud 🔗

-Access the guided setup for AWS integration 🔗
+Use the guided setup to connect to AWS 🔗

 To access the guided setup for AWS integration, perform the following steps: